academo/ww-run-raise/README.md

 This detects if the application is running or not.

-Then ww creates a file inside `~/.wwscripts` to store a temporal kwin script, it loads the script, runs it, stops it and unloads it in a single go.
+Then ww creates a file inside `~/.wwscripts` to store a temporary kwin script, it loads the script, runs it, stops it and unloads it in a single go.

 The kwin script is targeted to find and focus a specific window.